defi-wonderland/opUSDC/README.md

 - L2 Sequence
   1. Call `transferUSDCRoles`
-     1. Params
+     - Params
-        1. `_owner` The address to transfer ownership to
+       - `_owner` The address to transfer ownership to
-     2. Effects
+     - Effects
-        1. Transfers the ownership of the Bridged USDC contract to the `_owner`
+       - Transfers the ownership of the Bridged USDC contract to the `_owner`
-        2. Transfer the admin rights of the Bridged USDC proxy to the `msg.sender` (a.k.a. `roleCaller`)
+       - Transfer the admin rights of the Bridged USDC proxy to the `msg.sender` (a.k.a. `roleCaller`)
 - L1 Sequence (MUST wait at least 7 days to execute this sequence).
   1. Call `setBurnAmount`
-     1. Params
+     - Params
-        1. `_amount` The amount of USDC tokens that will be burned
+       - `_amount` The amount of USDC tokens that will be burned
-     2. Effects
+     - Effects
-        1. Sets `burnAmount` variable that will be later used by `burnLockedUSDC`
+       - Sets `burnAmount` variable that will be later used by `burnLockedUSDC`
-        2. Changes the `messengerStatus` to `Deprecated` disabling all the function related to migration and sending messages.
+       - Changes the `messengerStatus` to `Deprecated` disabling all the function related to migration and sending messages.
-     3. ⚠️ Note: After this point the `burnCaller` and the `roleCaller` are not longer updatable
+     - ⚠️ Note: After this point the `burnCaller` and the `roleCaller` are not longer updatable
   2. Call `burnLockedUSDC`
-     1. Effects
+     - Effects
-        1. Burns the USDC locked in the adapter based on the `burnAmount` variable or the contract balance.
+       - Burns the USDC locked in the adapter based on the `burnAmount` variable or the contract balance.
-        2. Reset `burnAmount` and `burnCaller` variables, to avoid calling the function more than once.
+       - Reset `burnAmount` and `burnCaller` variables, to avoid calling the function more than once.
-        3. `receiveWithdrawLockedFundsPostMigration` is enabled, this function handles the messages that were in-flight during the migration and were sent back from L2 by transferring the locked USDC to the user.
+       - `receiveWithdrawLockedFundsPostMigration` is enabled, this function handles the messages that were in-flight during the migration and were sent back from L2 by transferring the locked USDC to the user.

+### Contracts behavior after migration

+The following functions will revert or won't be callable after migration:

+- `L1OpUSDCBridgeAdapter`
+  - `migrateToNative`
+  - `setBurnAmount`
+  - `burnLockedUSDC`
+  - `stopMessaging`
+  - `resumeMessaging`
+  - `sendMessage`
+- `L2OpUSDCBridgeAdapter`
+  - `receiveMigrateToNative`
+  - `transferUSDCRoles`
+  - `receiveStopMessaging`
+  - `receiveResumeMessaging`
+  - `sendMessage`
+  - `callUsdcTransaction`

+The following functions will be callable after migration:

+- `L1OpUSDCBridgeAdapter`
+  - `receiveMessage`
+  - `receiveWithdrawLockedFundsPostMigration`
+  - `withdrawLockedFunds`
+- `L2OpUSDCBridgeAdapter`
+  Note: Since the adapter is deprecated these functions will handle the messages that were in-flight during the migration and will sent locked funds (if the address was blocked by Circle at the moment of the relaying the message and then unblocked) back to the spender through a message to L1.
+  - `receiveMessage`
+  - `withdrawLockedFunds`

 ## Security